AminRahimi/angular-bootstrap-persian-datepicker/README.md

 [Demo](http://aminrahimi.github.io/angular-bootstrap-persian-datepicker)
 ### Datepicker Settings ###

-All settings can be provided as attributes in the `datepicker` or globally configured through the `datepickerConfig`.
+All settings can be provided as attributes in the `persian-datepicker` or globally configured through the `datepickerConfig`.

  * `ng-model` <i class="glyphicon glyphicon-eye-open"></i>
  	: